 This tool helps you know in detail about where you are standing as compared to your rivals.

-Moz is an important tool for analysis that focuses on the strength and weakness of your business and you also come to know about how the content of others in the same niche is performing.
+Moz is an essential tool for analysis that focuses on your business’s strength and weakness, and you also come to know how the content of others in the same niche is performing.

 Competitor Analysis Tools

 There are various tools available on the web to follow a thorough analysis of your competitors.

 Let’s look at a few of them to gain better results.

 SEO/Keyword Analysis Tools

 ● Spyfu – This tool has a striking feature to show the keywords for which your competitors are ranking and how much they overlap.

 ● SEMRush – A versatile tool which performs competitive research, keyword research, site audit and backlink analysis.

 ● iSpionage – It informs you about your PPC competitors, their usage of AdWords and their monthly budget as well.
 It allows you with the facility to check up to 5 competitors for free.